lokeshreddyv/Question-Answering-with-End-to-End-Memory-Network/README.md

 # Memory Networks Architecture

-This architecture was published in 2015 and you can refer to the original [paper](https://arxiv.org/abs/1503.08895) for its detailed description.
+This deep learning neural network architecture was published in 2015 and you can refer to the original [paper](https://arxiv.org/abs/1503.08895) for its detailed description.
+The architecture takes inpiration from attention model.

+The model takes two different inputs: A story (represented as a list of sentences all required to answer the question) and a question.
+The model performs calculation in order to combine these inputs and predict the answer.
+We can split the network into several functions:
+- Input Encoder m: This section transforms all input sentences into vectors of given embedding size and length of sentence_max_length. size: batch x sentence_max_length x embedding_size
+- Input Encoder c: This section transforms all input sentences into vectors of embedding size query_max_length and length of sentence_max_length. size: batch x sentence_max_length x query_max_length.
+- Question Encoder u: This section vectorizes the input question with given embedding size and query_max_length. size: batch x query_max_length x embedding_size

+Calculation steps:
+- Calculation of query x sentences weights: dot product between m and u followed by a softmax activation function generating weights p (batch x sentence_max_length x query_max_length)
+- Response vector O with the concatenation of p and input Encoder c => (batch x sentence_max_length x query_max_length)
+- Concatenation of Response vector O with input Encoder c

 ![](asset/memory_networks.png)

+All parameters (embeddings, weight matrix to determine predicted answer) are learned during training.

 # Results

-The model is trained very quickly over 120 epochs with RMSprop and lr = 0.01.
+The model is trained very quickly over 120 epochs using RMSprop and lr = 0.01.
+Other hyperparameters: Embedding size of 128, batch size of 256.
 Accuracy on unseen test data reaches over 97%.

 ![](asset/accuracy.png)